 As a team leader, you own the key results for your team, meaning that you will probably have a handful of KPIs on your list (2-3) that are the main metrics for your team’s success.
 For example, if you lead a sales team, you will probably have some key metrics around revenue and the number of deals closed.
 Your team members would have their individual KPIs that roll up, but you likely own the total number for the team.
-For a product leader, you might have metrics around NPS scores or product adoption that you own, finance team leaders will have financial KPIs their team is responsible for, and so on.
+For a product leader, you might have metrics around NPS scores or product adoption that you own, finance team leaders will have financial KPIs to measure performance for the employee effectiveness of their team, and so on in other cross-functional departments.

-In addition to those key results of your team’s performance, you may also want to track key metrics around your leadership.
+In addition to those key results of your team’s performance, you may also want to track key leadership metrics around your performance as a leader.
 Measuring KPIs around your leadership will help you improve your skills in this important area.
-Updating status weekly on leadership KPIs puts this key aspect of your role front and center in your rhythm of work.
+Updating status weekly on leadership KPIs puts this key aspect of your role front and center in your rhythm of work, some employee performance KPIs might be measured with another time frame - such as monthly.
+Our experience has shown that the shorter the time frame, the better as you can give feedback and coaching before it gets too far off track, just make sure that they are specific, measurable and actionable.
+Key performance indicators for team leaders are some of the most important metrics that you can develop to drive overall team performance and recognize top performers.

 Leadership KPIs to measure your team’s development: